k-barton/komodor/README.md

     * filter items either by object name or class name (toggle the "filter by" button next to the search box), using regular expressions.
 Prefix the search term with "~" to filter *out* matching names.
+    * modify the function code or R `expression` by deleting its elements.
+      Enable browsing of a function body (Depress the _Eye button_ and check the option under the _cog_ menu), and navigate to the `<function body>` item located after the function arguments (an argument can be removed as well).
+It is not possible to modify functions inside packages or locked environments.

 * *R search path* box:
     * drop a package name onto it to load the package;
     * press "delete" to unload the selected package;